Documentation Index

 AATs MUST be signed using one of the following algorithms (in order of preference):

 AATs MUST NOT use symmetric algorithms (HS256) as they require shared secrets.
-JWT Header:

 {